adam-26/react-router-dispatcher/README.md

   * Optional, but **required** if the action supports being invoked on the client **before rendering**
   * if your action supports client-side usage but does not need to perform any init, return an **empty** object
     * `initClientAction: (params) => {}`

+**endServerActions**: `(props, routerCtx) => boolean`
+  * Optional, allows an action to short-circuit/prevent invocation of following action sets with `dispatchOnServer()`
+    * For example; An action may determine a redirect is required, therefore invoking following action sets is a waste of resources

 ### Methods